How to Stay Healthy During the Covid 19 Pandemic

 At the peak of the pandemic, there were new guidelines seemingly every day to help us stay safe and lower our risk of catching and transmitting COVID-19.
 Today, the advice is clear.
 Wash your hands regularly, wear a mask, and keep your distance from others.

 There are other ways you can make healthy choices beyond virus prevention: changes to your diet, exercise, and mindset.
-These lifestyle changes may not completely prevent your risk of catching the corona virus, but they can boost your immune system, help keep your spirits high and make your body stronger for whatever life throws at you.
-Here are some simple changes you can make to stay fit and healthy in the midst of a pandemic.
+These lifestyle changes may not completely prevent your risk of catching the coronavirus, but they can boost your immune system, help keep your spirits high, and make your body stronger for whatever life throws at you.
+Here are some simple changes you can make to stay fit and healthy amid a pandemic.

 Focus on Good Nutrition

-There are many reputable research studies that have found a link between a well-balanced diet and a strong immune system.
+Many reputable research studies have found a link between a well-balanced diet and a strong immune system.
 As we head into winter, flu season is right around the corner; pandemic aside, it’s useful to start building healthy nutrients into your diet so your body is ready to ward off everything from the common cold to COVID-19.
 Here are some simple changes you can make to your diet.

 Switch to Sugar Alternatives

-We know sugar can have negative consequences for our long-term health and is a contributing factor for diabetes and obesity.
-But some studies have shown that sugar can also decrease the effectiveness of white blood cells – a critical part of our immune system that fights infection.
+We know sugar can have negative consequences for our long-term health and is a contributing factor to diabetes and obesity.
+However, some studies have shown that sugar can also decrease the effectiveness of white blood cells – a critical part of our immune system that fights infection.
 Eating lots of sugar can actually decrease your body’s ability to ward off the bad stuff.

 Add in a few supplements In addition to cutting out the bad stuff, you can also add in some minerals and probiotics to make your immune system even stronger – and able to fight off threats.
 We get most of these minerals through eating a balanced diet, but many of us are deficient in the so-called “Big Four” that help our immune system: